-However, if you want a bigger payout when you die, then you’ll have to pay higher premiums while you’re alive.
-(After all, we’re talking about insurance, not the lottery.)
-And if you live past your retirement age, overprotecting will significantly affect the lifestyle your family is able to afford.
+However, if you want a bigger payout when you die, then you'll have to pay higher premiums while you're alive.
+(After all, we're talking about insurance, not the lottery.)
+And if you live past your retirement age, overprotecting will significantly affect the lifestyle your family can afford.

-Life insurance renewals are expensive (more about that here), which is why you should avoid them like the plague.
+Life insurance renewals are expensive, which is why you should avoid them like the plague.
 How do you do this?
 Buy a policy with a term length that covers you for only as long as you need it.

 This doesn't mean you need to buy life insurance for the longest period available (which could be expensive and completely unnecessary).
 But you should make sure that by the time your policy expires, you have enough money saved up to cover your family's needs if anything were to happen to you.

 If you've ever looked at life insurance prices, you'll know that premiums can vary widely among companies even for the same coverage.
 This is usually because some companies have higher costs than others for a certain policy or age group.
 It can be easy to fall into the trap of thinking that a cheaper price means that you're looking at a cheaper product.

 With life insurance, that isn't the case.
 There are a lot of expenses that are baked into your life insurance premium, like commission and office fees for your provider.
 A cheaper option likely means the company has created a more efficient process and is able to pass down the savings.

 Take PolicyMe for example.
 By digitizing the buying process, we are able to pass down savings on premiums to people getting coverage!
 Check out how the pricing compares between life insurance providers.